refrigerator18/3D_Airport_Departures/readme.md

 ```

-The next step is getting San Fransico International's JSON departure data from the OpenSky network in that time frame (getData()).
+The next step is getting San Fransico International's JSON departure data from the OpenSky network in that time frame (getData(ICAO='KSFO')).
 The request to OpenSky only returns the ICAO code for the arrival destination of each flight.
-That's when can search through our airport_data.js file to find the corresponding coordinates, city and country.
-Finally, this function stores each flight's data in an array called routes.
-The array contains each flights departure/arrival coordinates and the arrival airport's name, city and country.
+That's when we can search through the data created in our data collection step to find the corresponding coordinates, city and country.
+The data for each flight is stored in an array called routes.

+Now the exciting part, we get to draw the routes.
+The first step is to rotate the globe to the destination airport, KSFO.